bshelton229/bootstrap_build_example/Readme.md

 #### Usage:

-Simple edit less/bootstrap-build.less to include different bootstrap modules.
+Simply edit less/bootstrap-build.less to include different bootstrap modules.
 This file was copied from bootstrap/less/bootstrap.less.
 Edit less/variables.less to change bootstarp configuration variables.
 This file is a direct copy of bootstrap/less/variables.less.

 #### Reporting Bugs